We’ve Got a New Mobile App

 Let Clover drive your business forward

-Join the many local businesses who count on Bank of Hawaii to provide industry-leading technology and products to grow their business.
+Join the many local businesses who count on Clover to provide industry-leading technology and products to grow their business.
 Clover offers a wide range of POS devices to meet any small business need at an unbeatable value.

 clover in pie shop